Japan in February: Weather, Festivals, and Travel Tips

 Early blooming cherry blossoms

-While the cherry blossom season is usually associated with early April, there are some varieties that bloom as early as February.
+While the cherry blossom season is usually associated with early April, some varieties bloom as early as February.

 Can you see Mt.
 Fuji in February?

-Winter is the ideal time to visit Mount Fuji if your goal is to witness its grandeur.
+Winter is the ideal time to visit Mount Fuji if you want to witness its grandeur.

 February offers the best opportunity to catch a glimpse of this majestic mountain.